 NOTE: The main power is supplied to the outdoor unit.
 When disconnecting the power of the outdoor unit, the indoor unit would lose power.
 A disconnect switch is not required on the Indoor unit side on the wiring between the Outdoor and Indoor unit.
-A 3 pole disconnect may be used for extra protection between the Indoor and Outdoor Unit.
-A separate power is required for an Auxiliary Electric Heater.
+A 3 pole disconnect may be used for extra protection between the indoor and outdoor unit (refer to local codes).
+A separate power source is required for an auxiliary electric heater.